-There’s a lot of interbreeding, and the subspecies share similar geographic ranges.
-We’re talking about places that are difficult for herpetologists and scientists to reach and carry out their research—the heart of the Amazon rainforest, and the slopes of the Andes.
-So, let’s look at the different kind of boa constrictors that are known along with some really interesting facts.
+There’s a lot of interbreeding, and the subspecies share geographic ranges.
+These locations are hard for herpetologists to reach and carry out research, such as the heart of the Amazon rainforest, and the slopes of the Andes.

-However, when you’re talking about ‘boa constrictors,’ you’re referring to two different species in the genus Boa.
-One species is ‘Boa constrictor,’ which contains most of the subspecies in the list below.
+When you’re talking about ‘boa constrictors,’ you’re referring to two different species in the genus Boa.
+One species is ‘Boa constrictor,’ which contains most of the subspecies.

 The other species is ‘Boa imperator,’ which is mostly similar to the regular boa constrictor but from a different geographical range.
-These two species are the only two species in the Boa genus.
+These two species are the only ones in the Boa genus.

 In the species Boa constrictor, there are at least eight subspecies that hail from different parts of South and Central America.
-They differ regarding size, color, and pattern.
+They all differ slightly regarding size, color, and pattern.

-Given that they live so close to one another, with their ranges overlapping, there’s also significant interbreeding that occurs in the wild.
-Breeders are careful to avoid this, only breeding like with like.
+Given that they live so close to one another, with their ranges overlapping, there’s significant interbreeding that occurs in the wild.

 1) Red-Tailed Boa (Boa Constrictor Constrictor)